|

 View miniature

-By default the icon that shows for bitmap images is the Paint icon.
+Bitmaps By default the icon that shows for bitmap

-to open Paint and view the image.
-This modification
+have to click on each file to open Paint and view the image.

-It requires a minor registry modification so view the Registry page
+bitmap.
+It requires a minor registry modification so

-first.
-Click Start, Run and type in regedit and click ok.
+view the Registry page first.
+Click Start, Run and type in regedit

-your computer the change will take effect.
+you start your computer the change will take effect.
+I believe

 |